-The Thinking Eye builds further on the theoretical models behind the Visual Thinking Strategies (VTS) method and social neuroscientific studies into aesthetic thought.
+The Thinking Eye builds further on the theoretical models behind the Visual Thinking Strategies (VTS) method and neuroscientific studies into social cognition and visual art.

 shaping open minds (2016), Janneke van leeuwen

 'Shaping Open Minds' explores the brain dynamics of perception, communication and the experience of visual art.
 Written for a broad audience and illustrated by striking drawings it offers insight into how we make sense of the world.
 While it's easy to understand how verbal languages differ across cultures, we are far less aware how cultural and social context also influences the way we perceive things.
 Arts-based learning with Visual Thinking Strategies (VTS) connects what we see to what we think and communicate and opens up our minds to different perspectives.
-Based on an extensive review of neuroimaging research, this pamphlet makes the case how VTS engages our brains in a way that benefits both cognitive development and social wellbeing.
+Based on an extensive review of neuroimaging research, this pamphlet makes the case how VTS engages our brains in a way that facilitates the development of social identity, visual literacy and critical thinking.

 Vts in elementary education (2013), philip yenawine

 In his book "Visual Thinking Strategies", VTS co-founder Philip Yenawine writes engagingly about his years of experience with elementary school students in the classroom.
 He reveals how VTS was developed and demonstrates how teachers are using art -as well as poems, primary documents, and other visual artefacts- to increase critical thinking, language, and literacy skills.
 The book shows how VTS can be easily and effectively integrated into elementary classroom lessons in just ten hours of a school year to create learner-centered environments where students at all levels are involved in rich, absorbing discussions.